accurat/ackeras/README.md

 ## Parameters

-The parameters of the Class are:
+The parameters of the class are:

+- input_data: a pd.DataFrame with the data input
-- categorical_feautures: a list of categorical feautures (duh);
+- categorical_feautures: a list of categorical feautures
+- timecolumn: the datetime columns name
-- timecolumn: a timestamp for time-series data, can be None if not present;
+- extreme_drop: drop this column in a worst case scenario fashion, usually it can be None
-- drop_rest: whether to drop the variables that were not included (automatically or manually) in the cleaning;
+- y: the dependent variable in supervised problems
+- drop_rest: keep it True
-- supervised: whether the issue at hand is supervised (e.g. classification) or unsupervised (e.g. clustering);
+- supervised: whether the problem is supervised or unsupervised
-- extreme_drop: if the auto-cleaning makes an error and doesn't drop a variable that is not needed (e.g. the ID of the row), you can use this to manually do a drop;
-- reg_class: a tuple where the first value can be 'regression', 'classification' or None (if None the problem is automatically detected) and the "target" variable (dipendent);

 ## Usage